LucasSantos27/LucasSantos27/README.md

 ## Hi There, I'm Lucas Santos

-I'm a Computer Scientist student at Federal University of Itajubá and Software Developer at <a href="https://github.com/profusion" target="_blank">ProFUSION</a>.
+I'm a Computer Scientist at Federal University of Itajubá and Software Developer at <a href="https://github.com/profusion" target="_blank">ProFUSION</a>.

-- 🔭 I’m currently working mobile and backend development
-- 📱 I’m currently learning GoLang and React Native
-- 🥅 2021 Goals: Become a more complete developer
-- 😷 Fun fact: I created a covid-19 cases monitoring app with Flutter

 ## Some of my Github Public Stats
 ​